Financial Literacy

 • One-on-one support during the loan process

-• Access to loans up to $10,000 at a low 5.5% interest rate regardless of a bad credit score of no credit history.
-The interest rate on the loan never changes.
+• Access to loans up to $10,000 at a fixed 5.5% interest rate regardless of credit score or credit history.
+The interest rate on the loan never changes

 • Flexible loan repayment schedule